telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/faq.md

 ## Editing

-### How Do I Display Model State Errors?
+### How to Display Model State Errors?

 The `ToDataSourceResult` extension method has an overload which accepts the `ModelState` as parameter.
-That overload will serialize any model state errors in the JSON response and the `error` event of the DataSource will be raised.
+That overload serializes any model state errors in the JSON response and the `error` event of the DataSource is raised.

-###### Example - display model state errors
+The example below demonstrates how to display model state errors.

+###### Example

-     // -- removed for brevity
+     // -- Removed for brevity.
      .DataSource(dataSource => dataSource.Ajax()
         .Events(events => events.Error("onError"))
-     // -- removed for brevity
+     // -- Removed for brevity.
      <script>
         function onError(e, status) {
             if (e.errors) {